Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

-A Minnesota autism center for adults and children, which has been operating for more than 20 years, is facing closure in the wake of the massive fraud scandal in the state that dates back more than a decade and involves more than $9 billion of U.S. taxpayer money.
+A Minnesota autism center for adults and children, which has been operating for more than 20 years, is facing closure in the wake of the massive fraud scandal in the state that dates back more than a decade and involves more than $9 billion in U.S. taxpayer money.

 The Holland Center is one of many legitimate centers in the state, which collectively serve thousands of disabled people.
-Founder, owner, and CEO Jennifer Larson built the Holland Center for her autistic, non-speaking son, who is now 25 years old.
+Founder, owner, and CEO Jennifer Larson built the Holland Center for her autistic, nonverbal son, who is now 25 years old.

 She said she has recently been forced to put hundreds of thousands of her own dollars into keeping the center afloat because the state didn’t pay a single claim for nearly two months.